 To evaluate the effectiveness of our method, we conducted an expert assessment involving specialists from the relevant fields of each article.
 The experts were provided with evaluation files designed to ensure an unbiased review, which included the article’s title, authors' names, and publication details.
 For each article, two abstracts were provided: one original and one proofread.
 The reviewers were not informed which abstract was the proofread version to prevent any bias in their assessment.

-Accompanying the abstracts was a table where the experts were asked to provide their evaluations.
+Accompanying the abstracts was a table in which the experts were asked to provide their evaluations.
 They rated each abstract qualitatively by selecting one of the options: Good, Fair, or Poor.
 Additionally, they were asked to assign a quantitative score ranging from 0 to 20.
 This structured approach ensured that the assessments were both comprehensive and objective, providing valuable insights into the effectiveness of our method in enhancing the quality of scientific abstracts.

 5. Results

-This section presents the results of the evaluation, including quantitative improvements, qualitative assessments, inter-rater reliability analysis using [25] .
-Fleiss' Kappa is a statistical measure used to assess the reliability or agreement between multiple raters.
+This section presents the results of the evaluation, including quantitative improvements, qualitative assessments, and inter-rater reliability analysis using [25].
+Fleiss' Kappa is a statistical measure used to assess the reliability or agreement among multiple raters.
 It is particularly useful for evaluating the consistency of categorical ratings made by more than two raters.
 The Kappa value ranges from -1 (indicating complete disagreement) to 1 (indicating perfect agreement), with 0 suggesting no agreement beyond chance.
-To calculate Fleiss' Kappa, the degree of agreement between raters is first measured, and then adjusted for the expected agreement by chance.
+To calculate Fleiss' Kappa, the degree of agreement among raters is first measured and then adjusted for the expected agreement by chance.
 This adjustment helps to determine the true level of consistency among the raters.

-The average quantitative scores assigned by the experts for both the original and proofread abstracts (each pair of abstracts was reviewed by 3 experts) were summarized in .
-The Score Improvement column indicates the difference between the proofread and original abstracts' scores.
+The average quantitative scores assigned by the experts for both the original and proofread abstracts (each pair of abstracts was reviewed by three experts) were summarized in Table 2.
+The Score Improvement column indicates the difference between the scores of the proofread and original abstracts.
 The significant increase in scores for all articles demonstrates the effectiveness of the proposed method in enhancing the quality of abstracts.

-A paired t-test was conducted to determine if the improvements in quantitative scores were statistically significant.
+A paired t-test was conducted to determine whether the improvements in quantitative scores were statistically significant.
 The test revealed that the improvements were significant (p < 0.01), meaning the probability of observing such improvements purely by chance is less than 1% under the null hypothesis.
 This indicates that the proofread abstracts were rated higher on average compared to the original abstracts.

 To assess the consistency among the experts' qualitative evaluations, we calculated Fleiss' Kappa for both the original and proofread abstracts.
 For the original abstracts, Fleiss' Kappa was found to be 0.2643, indicating fair agreement among the experts.
-In contrast, the proofread abstracts achieved a Fleiss' Kappa of 0.6278, which substantial to almost perfect agreement.
-The fair agreement observed for the original abstracts suggests that there was variability in how experts perceived the quality of these abstracts.
+In contrast, the proofread abstracts achieved a Fleiss' Kappa of 0.6278, which is substantial to almost perfect agreement.
+The fair agreement observed for the original abstracts suggests variability in how experts perceived the quality of these abstracts.
 This variability highlights inconsistencies in the initial writing quality and the subjective nature of qualitative assessments.
-On the other hand, the higher Kappa value for the proofread abstracts indicates that our method significantly enhanced the consistency of expert evaluations.
+Conversely, the higher Kappa value for the proofread abstracts indicates that our method significantly enhanced the consistency of expert evaluations.
 The increased agreement among experts for the proofread abstracts reflects the effectiveness of our approach in producing consistently high-quality abstracts, thereby demonstrating the reliability of our method in improving scientific writing.

 Table 2: Average Quantitative Scores for Original and proofread Abstracts